OCA/project/project_double_alias/README.rst

 #.
 Go to *Settings > Parameters > System parameters*.
 #.
 Create or edit the parameter with the name "mail.catchall.domain", and put
    as value the domain of your mail server.
+#.
+System parameter "mail.catchall.alias" needs to be configured as well.

 Usage
 =====